travis-ci/docs-travis-ci-com/user/enterprise.md

 Whether your team uses GitHub Flow, feature branches or just commits directly to master, Travis CI Enterprise supports your way of shipping code.
-Travis CIs’ integration with GitHub gives your team the highest confidence with every change made.
+Travis CIs’ integration with GitHub and Bitbucket gives your team the highest confidence with every change made.

-Travis CI Enterprise is built to integrate with GitHub Enterprise.
+Travis CI Enterprise is built to integrate with GitHub Enterprise and Bitbucket.
 Using OAuth for authentication, we sync your users permissions to make sure they only have access to the repositories you want them to have access to.
 This allows you to use LDAP or SAML to manage your users access.
 Travis CI Enterprise also